 This provision ensures that losses can help reduce tax liability over multiple years, providing long-term tax planning benefits.

-How To Calculate Crypto Taxes In Brazil?
+How Can KoinX Help With Crypto Taxes In Brazil?

-Gather Your Transaction Records:
+Gather Your Transaction Records

 Collect all your crypto transaction records, including dates, amounts, values at the time of transactions, fees paid, and the type of transaction (buying, selling, mining, staking, etc.).